jupyter-book/jupyter-book/docs/plugins/directives-and-roles.md

-# Create directives, roles, and transforms
+# Create custom directives, roles, and transforms

 This page provides minimal examples of how to create roles and directives in plugins.
 It focuses on the JavaScript plugin architecture, rather than the Executable Plugin architecture.